Resolution gets a bad rap.

 Which is better: a $5 bill or five $1 bills?
 No tricks here—the amount is constant.
 We have merely changed the size of the units.
 However, what would you think if someone gave you a $10 bill and said, “Just draw in another zero and you will have $100”?
 It doesn’t work with image resolution, either!
 So, having enough pixels is critical to creating large format graphics.

-5 Tips for Image Resolution
+5 Tips for Image Resolution in Trade Show Graphics

 - Look at your image at 100% to 150% on your screen.
 If it looks blocky, noisy, or blurry, these defects will usually show or even be amplified in the print.